timeester3648/MultiEngine-UTL/docs/module_json.md

 > [!Note]
 > Despite rather competitive performance, considerably faster parsing can be achieved with custom formatters, SIMD and unordered key optimizations (see [simdjson](https://github.com/simdjson/simdjson), [Glaze](https://github.com/stephenberry/glaze) and [yyjson](https://github.com/ibireme/yyjson)), this, however often comes at the expense of user convenience or features (such as missing escape sequence handling in *simdjson* and *yyjson*, *Glaze* has it, but requires [C++20](https://en.cppreference.com/w/cpp/20)).

+> [!Tip]
+> Use GitHub's built-in [table of contents](https://github.blog/changelog/2021-04-13-table-of-contents-support-in-markdown-files/) to navigate this page.

 ## Feature Support

 | Feature | Implementation | Notes |